About

-In 2020, his unpublished novel ‘The Curation of Eamon O’Reilly’ was Runner Up in the BPA First Novel Award.
-In 2019, his writing was longlisted for both the Bath Novel Award for his unpublished novel ‘How to Bury the Living’ in the UK and the CBC Nonfiction Prize for ‘Original Copy’ in Canada.
-Hugh is a 2019 PitchWars mentee, a mentoring contest in the USA.
+In 2020, his novel ‘The Curation of Eamon O’Reilly’ was Runner Up in the BPA First Novel Award.
+In 2019, his writing was longlisted for both the Bath Novel Award for his novel ‘How to Bury the Living’ in the UK and the CBC Nonfiction Prize for ‘Original Copy’ in Canada.
+Hugh was a 2019 PitchWars mentee, a mentoring contest in the USA.
 Also in 2019, he received the Diversity Scholarship from the Surrey International Writers’ Conference.
 You can read more about awards here.

 Hugh currently lives in the urban wilds of Victoria, Canada.
 He’s lived in various places in western Canada and the UK.
 He messes about with old stuff when he’s not writing.
 He works as a professional archaeologist and previously as a curator.
 You can find him on Twitter @hughblackthorne.